 Here’s a simple formula to discuss any book or play.

 - Start with an easy question, but not a yes or no. Example: Who was your favorite (or most hated) character and why?

 - The second question should build off the first.
 Example: What do you think was (character’s) biggest flaw?
 Why?

 - The third question, if your discussion hasn’t taken on a life of its own by now, should redirect to another deeper aspect.
 Example: What do you think was the most important message in this book?

 Encourage lots of comments and polite disagreements, and different points of view.
 Never, ever, ask a question with only one right answer.
 Those are comprehension questions, not discussion questions.
 They are boring and tend to stifle discussion.
 It is so important that kids feel free to give their opinions without fear of being “wrong”.

 Contrary to popular belief, memorization, like picking a poem, play, or book to bits, increases enjoyment.
 You don’t have to memorize from every book you read, but if a book has an iconic or really impactful passage, commit it to memory.
 You can have everyone memorize the same passage or let them each pick their own favorite to memorize.

 Writing About The Great Books

-This is especially important in high school, but it’s useful for children to learn to write about books earlier than that.
+Writing about your reading is especially important in high school, but it’s useful for children to learn to write about books earlier than that.
 Often it isn’t until you write something that you truly think about it.
 Kids should be given freedom to choose which direction to take their writing.
 The thoughts they have about a Great Book should be their thoughts and not regurgitated thoughts from some other commentary.
-Though of course you can quote other commentators to support your own ideas.
+Though, of course, you can quote other commentators to support your own ideas.